-Associate Professor Cora True-Frost L’01 is an expert in international law and constitutional and human rights law.
+Associate Professor Cora True-Frost L’01 specializes in international law and constitutional and human rights law.
 Her primary research interests include the development of international norms, with a particular focus on the role of international organizations and the United Nations Security Council in these processes.

 Her scholarship draws on experiences defending individuals accused of crimes against humanity and war crimes, and leading the Nongovernmental Organization Working Group on Women, Peace, and Security at the UN headquarters to advocate to the UN Security Council.
 She is a co-editor and author of The First Global Prosecutor: Promise and Constraints with Martha Minow and Alex Whiting.
 The subjects of her published articles and chapters encompass ICC prosecution, terrorism and human rights law, and the UN Security Council and international norms.